-- Realised capital gains / (losses) arising on sale of investments are included in the income statement on the date at which the sale transaction takes place. - Unrealised appreciation / (diminution) in the value of investments classified as 'Financial assets at fair value through profit or loss' are included in the income statement in the year in which they arise. - Profit on bank deposits and on investments is recognised on an accrual basis, using the effective interest rate. - Dividend income is recognised when the right to receive the dividend is established.
+- Realised capital gains / (losses) arising on sale of investments are included in the income statement on the date at which the sale transaction takes place. - Unrealised appreciation / (diminution) in the value of investments classified as 'Financial assets at fair value through profit or loss' are included in the income Statement in the period which they arise. - Profit on bank deposits and on investments is recognised on an accrual basis. - Back end load is recorded as an income of the Fund and is recognised on an accrual basis. - Dividend income is recognised when the right to receive the dividend is established.